-As well as handling Chairmen, CEO, Non-Executive Director appointments in the London market he and his team support Korn Ferry’s work with Boards across the EMEA region.
-Over the last two years Dominic has handled Board searches and advised on Board Effectiveness in Spain, Norway, France, Belgium and the Middle East.
+As well as handling Chair, CEO, Non-Executive Director appointments in the London market he has worked internationally handling projects, searches and Board Effectiveness projects in Spain, Norway Sweden, France, Belgium and the Middle East.

 Before joining Korn Ferry, Dominic worked with Heidrick & Struggles in the firm’s Industrial and Board Practices.
 Between 2005 and 2009 he helped the firm become established in Russia and the CIS.

 In the early 2000s, Dominic worked as Director of Policy and Research for the British Conservative Party and was a senior aide in the office of the then Leader of the Opposition in the UK Parliament.
 He has stood to be a Member of the UK Parliament twice and was for a number of years a Councillor in central London.

 Earlier in his career Dominic spent five years working in the Board Practice of the UK senior executive search and leadership advisory firm, Whitehead Mann Plc (acquired by Korn Ferry in 2009).

 In the mid-90s he served as a Special Adviser to the Home Secretary (Interior Minister) in John Major’s Conservative Administration.
 Before that he lived and worked in Russia as a journalist for a number of publications and media outlets.
 In addition to living in Russia, he has lived and worked in Israel, Kazakhstan, Spain and France.